 The lactose and the thickeners may be tough for some folks to digest, which is why the “Ghost Enzymes” (proteases, bromelain, and lactase) are notable.
 These should help to digest the protein and minimize gassiness, plus bromelain has been linked to reduced inflammation and soreness after exercise.

-The product is soy-free and gluten-free and unlike some protein powders, it’s designed to not spike your insulin.
+The product is soy-free and gluten-free and unlike some protein powders such as Ultimate Nutrition Whey Gold, it’s designed to not spike your insulin.
 This, in addition to the fact that it’s low in fat and carbs and the fact that it contains three kinds of whey, means it’s a pretty solid “anytime” mix.
-You can add it to something carb-heavy (like milk or cereal, or milk and cereal) if you want to boost your periworkout nutrition, or if you’re eating at night or during a period of low activity, you can mix it into something with fewer carbs and more fat (like yogurt) or water without worrying about an energy crash.
+You can add it to something carb-heavy (like milk or cereal, or milk and cereal) if you want to boost your pre-workout nutrition.
+If you’re eating at night or during a period of low activity, you can mix it into something with fewer carbs and more fat (like yogurt) or water without worrying about an energy crash.

 If you’re wary of artificial sweeteners, this product does contain sucralose.
-However it doesn’t contain any other sweeteners like acesulfame potassium, which is present in a large number of protein powders and tends to be villified more than sucralose.
+However, it doesn’t contain any other sweeteners like acesulfame potassium, which is present in a large number of protein powders and tends to be vilified more than sucralos.

-Ghost Whey contains more than just whey, but the additives make sense and while the product isn’t totally natural, it does a decent job of reducing the amount of problematic ingredients you find in many other whey powders.
+Ghost Whey contains more than just whey, but the additives make sense.
+And while the product isn’t totally natural, it does a decent job of reducing the number of problematic ingredients you find in many other whey powders.

 Ghost Whey Protein Price

-Ghost Whey is currently only sold in 2-pound tubs, which delivers 26 servings for $40.
+Ghost Whey is currently only sold in two-pound tubs, which delivers 26 servings for $40.
 That comes out to $1.53 per serving or 6.15 cents per gram of protein.